 Logistics and multimodality

 The existence of efficient logistics is one of the requirements for the good development of economic activity.
 This efficiency resides, in part, in the existence of alternatives for the routing of goods, allowing users to choose between them according to their priorities (costs, quickness, response capacity, etc.).
 In this sense, the availability of good connections between the different modes of transport is a key element.
 Logistics platforms, ports and land terminals play an important role in multimodality.
-And transport corridors represent the prioritisation exercise to move towards an orderly and planned implementation of multimodality within the transport system.
+Furthermore, transport corridors represent the prioritisation exercise in moving towards an orderly and planned implementation of multimodality within the transport system.